Create an Airwallex account today

 Can any business offer embedded finance?

-Yes, but you will need to work with a licensed provider.
+Technically yes, but you will need to work with a licensed provider.
 Most platforms partner with a BaaS provider or sponsor bank to manage compliance and handle the financial infrastructure behind the scenes.
+The goal is to embed finance where it naturally complements the existing user journey.

 What’s the ROI of embedded finance?